-Fires are a natural part of the arid, chaparral landscape in Southern California’s coastal zones but the intensity and frequency at which they are occurring is not natural.
+Chaparral in Southern California’s coastal zones is adapted to fire, but the frequency at which wildfires are occurring is not natural.
 Humans cause an estimated 95% of California’s blazes.
 Fires can be harmful to plants, animals, and the ecosystem.

 Plant species and communities adapt to typical fire patterns over time; if that cycle changes in frequency or intensity, we may expect to see longer recovery times.
 Habitats often cannot recover on their own.
 For instance, if its seed bank is destroyed by a very intense inferno, the native plant community may not be able to regenerate.
 After fires, invasive species may proliferate.
 One plant community may convert to another less biodiverse or complex zone.